Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Nonsmooth analysis in Riemannian geometry

 \begin{definition} A point $p \in M$ is said to be {\it nonsingular for $F$} (or a {\em nonsingular point of $F$}) {\em in the sense of Clarke} if every element in $\partial F(p)$ is of maximal rank, i.e., for any $g \in \partial F (p)$, $\ra (g) = \min \{m, n\}$. \end{definition}

-\begin{remark}Clarke \cite{C2} very first introduced the notion of singular points of Lipschitz maps between Euclidean spaces of the same dimension.
-Using this notion he extended the inverse function theorem for smooth maps between Euclidean spaces to that for Lipschitz ones, see \cite[Theorem 1]{C2}. \end{remark}
+\begin{remark} Clarke \cite{C2} first introduced the notion of singular points of Lipschitz maps between Euclidean spaces of the same dimension.
+Using this notion he extended the inverse function theorem for smooth maps between Euclidean spaces to Lipschitz ones, see \cite[Theorem 1]{C2}. \end{remark}